Friday, 3 April 2026

 Genetics: Inheriting BRCA1, BRCA2, or Lynch syndrome mutations.

-Reproductive History: Never having been pregnant or having children later in life.
+Reproductive History: Never having been pregnant or having children later in life (after age 35).

-Birth Control Pills: Taking oral contraceptives for 5+ years reduces risk significantly.
+Birth Control Pills: Using oral contraceptives for 5 or more years reduces risk significantly (by up to 50%).

-Pregnancy & Breastfeeding: Multiple pregnancies and breastfeeding lower the risk.
+Pregnancy & Breastfeeding: Multiple full-term pregnancies and breastfeeding for a year or more lower the risk.

 Surgery: Tubal ligation (getting your "tubes tied") or a hysterectomy.